-Form 1098-T is an annual IRS form completed by Western Carolina University as required by the Taxpayer Relief Act of 1997 which is furnished to students to assist them in the preparation of their annual income tax returns.
+Form 1098-T is an informational only tax document completed by Western Carolina University as required by the Taxpayer Relief Act of 1997 which is furnished to students to assist them in determining eligibility for education tax credits..
 The form summarizes qualified tuition and related expenses for the calendar year (January 1 to December 31).
 The form reports the amounts paid that may entitle the student to the American Opportunity Credit, Lifetime Learning Credit, or other educational tax benefits depending on his/her individual situation.

 In order to comply with IRS regulations, Western Carolina University is required to have the student's social security number for 1098-T IRS reporting.
 Not having the number will delay processing.

-Your 1098-T form will be accessible online.
-If the amount of tuition paid during 2018 is greater than the amount of scholarships and grants received, the student will have a 2018 Form 1098-T Tuition Statement available on-line in myWCU.
+Your 1098-T form will be accessible online through myWCU/Bill+Payment or on the ECSI website.
 The 1098-T may be viewed and printed.
 If the student consents to receive the 1098-T electronically, a paper form will not be mailed.

 1. Visit myWCU and login with your WCU ID (before the @ in your catamount email address) and password.

 3. Once in Bill+Payment, click 1098-T and select the correct tax year.